Reclaim your wellbeing

 Book a dietitian appointment to support lifestyle change using individualised nutrition advice and counselling.

-This can include but not limited to cooking groups, label reading, food budgeting, meal planning, and using visual aids and demonstrations (such as food or meal portions).
+This can include but not limited to label reading, food budgeting, meal planning, and using visual aids and demonstrations (such as food or meal portions).

 *All benefits may be subject to Waiting Periods, Limits and other conditions.
 Rollover applies once you’ve completed your first 12 months membership (2 years for Major Dental).
 Providers must be recognised by us.
 Review the cover tables on the Combined, Hospital and Extras pages, and your State Premium and Benefit Guide or contact us for more information.